Jace17/MT2MoreStones/README.md

 # Features

-- Adds 50 new upgrade stones with their own icons, scroll down below see the whole list
+- Adds 52 new upgrade stones with their own icons, scroll down below see the whole list
+- Configurable to disable any new stones you don't want to see in-game (everything is enabled by default)

 # Installation